-- Getting to net zero on bp's operational emissions on an absolute basis, by 2050 or sooner (scope 1&2 emissions). - Getting to net zero on emissions arising from carbon in bp's oil and gas production on an absolute basis by 2050 or sooner (scope 3 emissions) - Cutting the carbon intensity of the products bp sells by 50% by 2050 or sooner (scope 3 emissions)

-To deliver this ambition, our strategy aims by 2030 to have increased developed renewable energy generating capacity 20-fold to 50GW, to increase low carbon investment to \$5 billion a year and to reduce oil and gas production by 40%.

-Lightsource bp - a 50:50 joint venture between Lightsource and bp - is a global leader in the development and management of solar energy projects.
+Official commitment bp's ambition is to become a net zero company by 2050 or sooner, and to help the world get to net zero.
+Our ambition is supported by ten aims, including: - Getting to net zero on bp's operational emissions on an absolute basis, by 2050 or sooner (scope 1&2 emissions). - Getting to net zero on emissions arising from carbon in bp's oil and gas production on an absolute basis by 2050 or sooner (scope 3 emissions) - Cutting the carbon intensity of the products bp sells by 50% by 2050 or sooner (scope 3 emissions) To deliver this ambition, our strategy aims by 2030 to have increased developed renewable energy generating capacity 20-fold to 50GW, to increase low carbon investment to \$5 billion a year and to reduce oil and gas production by 40%.
+Lighthouse initiative Lightsource bp - a 50:50 joint venture between Lightsource and bp - is a global leader in the development and management of solar energy projects.
 Since the partnership began at the start of 2018, Lightsource bp has more than doubled its global presence, from five to 14 countries and now has activities in eight countries across Europe.
-Its development pipeline has also grown ten-fold from 1.6GW to 16GW
+Its development pipeline has also grown ten-fold from 1.6GW to 16GW DAIMLER Lighthouse initiative of hydrogen.

-Our ambition is to make our fleet of new cars CO2-neutral by 2039 and we will cover all stages of the automotive value chain

-DAIMLER

-A CO2-NEUTRAL FLEET OF NEW CARS BY
+Daimler Trucks strategy for electrification

+to international long-haul transport, thus

+reaffirming its commitment to the goals of

+the Paris Climate targets.
+The GenH2 truck

+marks the beginning of the fuel-cell hereby

+demonstrating which specific technologies

+Daimler Trucks is driving forward at full

+speed so that heavy-duty fuel-cell trucks

+can perform flexible and demanding longdistance haulage operations with ranges of

+up to 1,000 km and more on a single tank

+Daimler Trucks plans series production in

+2023.
+For regular journey's Daimler Trucks

+will be using a purely battery-powered

+eActros long-haul.
+The combination of

+hydrogen and battery power enables us

+options, depending on the application and

+at the same time consistently pursuing our

+to offer our customers the best vehicle

+vision of CO2-neutral transport.

+trucks, the Mercedes-Benz eActros and

+includes vehicles for urban distribution

+Official commitment

 An emission-free fleet of vehicles: With this vision, we are committed to climate protection and air pollution control.
 Our ambition is to make our fleet of new cars CO2-neutral by 2039 and we will cover all stages of the automotive value chain - from technical development to the extraction of raw materials, to production, service life and recycling.
 Our milestones until 2039:

-- 2022: Several electrified variants in all segments of Mercedes-Benz Cars. - 2025: Up to 25 % of unit sales to be accounted for by all-electric vehicles - 2030: Achieving more than 50 % of car unit sales with plug-in hybrids or all-electric vehicles. - 2039: A CO2-neutral fleet of new cars.
+- 2022: Several electrified variants in all segments of Mercedes-Benz Cars. - 2025: Up to 25 % of unit sales to be accounted for by all-electric vehicles - 2030: Achieving more than 50 % of car unit sales with plug-in hybrids or allelectric vehicles. - 2039: A CO2-neutral fleet of new cars.

 Mercedes recently joined "The Climate Pledge", an initiative with the goal to contribute to the achieving the Paris Agreement target.

+A CO2-NEUTRAL FLEET OF NEW CARS BY

+2039